 Are there discounts for startups or nonprofits?

 Zapier occasionally offers special programs for startups and nonprofit organizations.
-These aren't always publicly advertised.
-It's worth reaching out to Zapier's sales team directly.
-Typical discounts range from 20-50% off the regular price for a limited period.
+These aren't publicly advertised and the terms are set case by case, so it's worth reaching out to Zapier's sales team directly rather than relying on any figure quoted in a blog post.

 What happens when my tasks run out?